Induced CP-violation in the Euler-Heisenberg Lagrangian: Perturbative analysis

 After performing the remaining traces and taking the integral over the Feynman parameters in \eqref{eq:a28} and \eqref{eq:a29} through FeynCalc program, we should apply all of the 24 permutations

 which finally lead to the following expression of the total parity-preserving contribution

 and also to the total parity-violating contribution

-One should note that the coefficient $i$ in eq.~\eqref{eq:a32} arises from the trace of $\gamma^{5}$ with the gamma matrices.
-Now that we have evaluated the one-loop effective action for the generalized parity-violating coupling, we are in a position to determine the effective couplings $\lambda_i$'s by comparing these results to those from Section \eqref{sec4}.
+One should note that in eq.~\eqref{eq:a32} the coefficient $i$ arises from the trace of $\gamma^{5}$ with the gamma matrices.
+Now that we have evaluated the one-loop effective action for the generalized parity-violating coupling, we are in a position to determine the effective couplings $\lambda_i$'s by comparing these results to those from Sec.
+3.